Finding my new normal

 Making some trade-offs

 There were doubts about my ability in a car, so I got in touch with a driving school and their head instructor took me out for an advanced driving test over two days.
 I said, “Assess me and don’t pull any punches.”
 He did and I got 98%.
+Despite my success, I decided to change to an automatic car, just to make life that bit easier.

 Getting a Blue Badge was also a benefit – it means you can park nearly anywhere, which is great because I have to be very careful with my steps.
 I could easily trip and fall, and I don’t want to use a stick.
 I want to stay independent.